Interviewing on Zoom comes with its own set of benefits and challenges. Learn how to prepare to set yourself up for job success.

-7. Leaving the Zoom meeting open, place your device where you will feel most comfortable conducting the interview.
+7. Leaving the Zoom meeting open, place your device where you feel most comfortable conducting the interview.
 If possible, experiment with the room’s lighting and angle your screen about 45 degrees from a light source to provide the clearest view of your upper torso and face.
 When the setup is to your liking, end the Zoom meeting.

 8. Silence all notifications on your device.

-9. Close all other windows, tabs, and programs, besides your application materials.
+9. Close all other windows, tabs, and programs besides your application materials.